jlmoya/lowdisc/readme.txt

  * _lowdisc_niedfskipget: returns the skip of the sequence
  * _lowdisc_niedfisstart: returns 1 if the sequence is started up, 0 if not

+History of the source code

+The source code provided here is the result of the cumulated work of several authors at different times.

+From 1986 to 1992, Bennett Fox and then Paul Bratley and Harald Niederreiter developped Fortran algorithms which provided the Sobol, Faure and Niederreiter sequences.
+These algorithms are described in several papers called Algorithm 647, Algorithm 659 and Algorithm 738.

+From 2003 to 2009, John Burkardt translated these source codes into Matlab and C. He also developped a leaped Halton sequence based on the 1997 paper by Kocis and Whiten.

+From 2008 to 2013, Michael Baudin did early experiments with interfacing the low discrepancy sequences from the Gnu Scientific Library.
+Problems with the portability of the library under Windows and limitations of the licence led me to the search for another source of sequences.
+I developped the Halton and Faure sequences as
+Scilab macros from the algorithms provided by Paul Glasserman in his book.
+Then I translated and re-structured the
+Matlab and, later, the C source codes from John Burkardt.
+I updated all the sequences, so that they all share the same parameters, such as the skip and the leap parameters.
+I also created the Reverse Halton sequence from the 2006 paper by Vandewoestyne and Cools.
+This work was inspired by the work done by O. Teytaud in the Gnu Scientific Library.
+Much time was spent on the validation of the sequences provided in this module.
+Each sequence is associated with a collection of unit tests which ensure the that the sequence is correctly computed.
+We used the original Fortran 77 implementations as a base to compare our results.
+Several bugs were discovered this way and fixed in the source code provided here.
+A significant amount of energy was devoted to the validation of the sequences, so that we have a good confidence that, if the tests pass, then the sequence is correct.